sokolj1/minimal-mistakes/_posts/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks.md

 <img src="/assets/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks/master_df.png" >

 The master DataFrame as a total of 375 observations and 63 attributes.

-## Exploratory Data Analysis
+In order to complete PCA and fit machine learning models, its important to store our target labels in a separate DataFrame.
+The target labels are the diagnosis of heart disease.
+The doctors who collected the data determined the presence of heart disease in each patient on an integer value classification scale from 0 to 4: 0 indicates no presence of heart disease, and 4 indicates significant, concerning presence.
+For this study, we only care about binary classification of heart disease: 0 for no presence, and 1 for presence.

+The following python command converts prediction values of 2,3, and 4 to 1, so we're left with a DataFrame with only binary classification.

+{% highlight python %}
+target = master_df[['DIAGNOSIS']].reset_index(drop=True).replace([2,3,4], value = [1,1,1])
+{% endhighlight %}

 ## Principle Component Analysis